-2. The guarantee statement shall be drafted in plain intelligible language and be legible.
+2. The guarantee statement shall be drafted

+in plain intelligible language and be legible.
 It shall include the following:

-2. The guarantee statement shall be drafted in plain intelligible language, be legible and in the same font size.
+in plain intelligible language, be legible and in the same font size.
 It shall be written in the same language as the contract.
 The guarantee statement shall include the following: